Roland Buerk: Personal life

-In 2005, Buerk married Dr. Anna Moore, whom he met at Birmingham.
-Moore is credited with saving Buerk's life during the 2004 Asian tsunami, by waking him in their hotel bedroom in the coastal town of Unawatuna in Sri Lanka, moments before a large wave burst into the room.
+Buerk is a twin to his brother Simon.
+In 2005, he married Dr Anna Moore, whom he met at university.
+Moore is credited with saving Buerk's life during the 2004 Asian tsunami, by waking him in their hotel bedroom in the coastal town of Unawatuna in Sri Lanka, moments before a large wave burst into the ground floor room they had just left.
+They were swept away on a tsunami wave with household debris and survived by clinging to a tree and later to a pillar on higher ground, until water levels subsided.